-100,000 in Spain (Salminen 2007).
+550,000 in Spain, all users.
+100,000 (Salminen 2007).
 50,000 in Central Asturian, 30,000 in Western Asturian, 20,000 in Eastern Asturian.
-Population total all countries: 110,000.
+450,000 (1994 F. Botas).
 Ethnic population: 550,000 (1996).

-450,000 L2 speakers (1994 F. Botas).
+Total users in all countries: 560,000 (as L1: 110,000; as L2: 450,000).

-Some children learn the language in Asturias; in other regions speakers are mostly elderly (2007).
+Some children learn the language in Asturias; in other regions speakers are mostly elderly (Salminen 2007).
 Also use Spanish [spa].